 The aim was also to create an opportunity for a young Black filmmaker to create work which can be shared at film festivals and advance their career.
-The Director, Tayo Odesanya, supported by our in-house Producer Lucie Regan, worked with a full professional crew and spent time with each of the young people, filming them at home and out in Hackney, talking to their families and workers who have made an impact on their lives.
-A portrait of each of the young people was created by Artist Hakob Muradyan and framed - these were presented to the young people on a mystery film shoot at Strawberry Hill House, inspiring the young people to see themselves as the influencers of the future.
-The films also featured Jake Ferguson, former CEO of Hackney CVS, who speaks as a Racial Equity Community Practitioner and brighter future.
+The Director, Tayo Odesanya, supported by our inhouse Producer Lucie Regan, worked with a full professional crew and spent time with each of the young people, filming them at home and out in Hackney, talking to their families and workers who have made an impact on their lives.